dansmyers/HonorsThesisGuide/README.md

 2. Provide a brief reference to the literature (with one or more citations) showing that other researchers have recognized this problem and addressed aspects of it.
 This may include a relevant quote from one of your sources.

 3. The next sentence is key.
 Karen Kelsky calls it **The Kicker**.
-The Kicker sentence always begins with **"However,..."**, and then continues to identify the gap in the existing research that your thesis addresses. **The Kicker sentence must be on the first page of your document**.
+The Kicker sentence identifies the gap in the existing research that your thesis addresses. **The Kicker sentence must be on the first page of your document**.

+    Here is a sentence that functions as a Kicker in Satoshi's paper:

+    > What is needed is an electronic payment system based on cryptographic proof instead of trust, allowing any two willing parties to transact directly with each other without the need for a trusted third party.

+    Think of the Kicker as the main topic sentence for your document.
+The drive to address this issue will ultimately motivate everything in the rest of the paper.

     The rest of the paragraph following the Kicker elaborates on why this gap is a problem that must be addressed, in the context of the major issue you identified at the beginning of the paper.

 4. The rest of the introduction elaborates on the approach you take in the rest of the paper.
 What are the essential details of your study?
 What data sources did you use?
 What analysis techniques or theoretical frameworks do you draw upon?

 5. The end of the Introduction is a **bulleted list of contributions**, summarizing the key points and accomplishments of your work.
 This also serves as a overview of the document structure.

-This section can be didactic.
-It's okay to tell the reader something as explicit as "This paper makes the following contributions..." or "The key result of this paper is..."
+    Be explicit about this!
+It's okay to say, "The key contribution of this paper is..." or, "This paper makes the following contributions..."
+Don't force your reader to figure out for themselves whether your thesis accomplished anything.

 Taken together, this structure does several things: